Best Ground Sheet

 One of the benefits of the materials that were utilized is their lightweight nature.
 The medium version is only 12 ounces and the large model is just less than one pound (15.5 ounces).

-Whether you want to use this product as a camping cover, a pet met, a rain awning, or as a footprint, it really does not matter as the versatility here is golden.
+Whether you want to use this product like a camping cover, a pet met, a rain awning, or as a footprint, it really does not matter as the versatility here is golden.

 The advice we can give you is to invest in superior stakes.
 That is the one area of concern here and given you can simply invest in higher quality stakes that is more than ideal.